Chinese Mid-Autumn Festival Movies and Videos for Kids

 Over the Moon

-In this movie, an adventurous girl named Fei Fei mourns the death of her mother who often shared stories about the mythical moon goddess, Chang’E. As her father starts a relationship with a new girlfriend, Fei Fei desperate clings to memories of her mother.
-Her determination fuels her quest to build a rocket and launches her into a psychedelic universe including Chang’E on the moon.
+In this movie, an adventurous girl named Fei Fei mourns the death of her mother, who often shared stories about the mythical moon goddess Chang’e.
+As her father starts a relationship with a new girlfriend, Fei Fei desperately clings to memories of her mother.
+Her determination fuels her quest to build a rocket, which launches her into a psychedelic universe, including Chang’e on the moon.

-Dubbing available in English, Mandarin Chinese, Cantonese, and several other languages.
+Dubbing is available in English, Mandarin Chinese, Cantonese, and several other languages.

 Rated PG.
-Common Sense Media recommends the movie for children ages 6 and up.
+Common Sense Media recommends the movie for children ages six and up.

 Related: 30 Popular Netflix Shows for Kids in Mandarin Chinese